Automattic/regenerate-thumbnails/readme.txt

 * Initial release.

 == Upgrade Notice ==

+= 2.2.3 =
+Make the capability required to use this plugin filterable so themes and other plugins can change it.
+Props [Jackson Whelan](http://jacksonwhelan.com/).

 = 2.2.2 =
 Fixes lots of "Are you sure you want to do this?" error messages.